jamesmacaulay/elm-graphql/README.md

 Aside from generating query strings, `Query` values let you do two other important things:

-  * they can be validated against a GraphQL schema,
+  * they can be validated against a GraphQL schema (_not yet_), and
   * they can be used to decode JSON responses from the server.

 In most cases you will probably want to do all of your application's query validation as part of your unit tests.
-This involves decoding a standard GraphQL introspection reponse into a `GraphQL.Schema.Schema` value, and using `GraphQL.Schema.validate`.
+This involves decoding a standard GraphQL introspection reponse into a `GraphQL.Schema.Schema` value, and using functions from `GraphQL.Schema` to validate a query against that specific schema.

 Assuming you've built a valid query for the server's schema, sending it to the server will result in a JSON response that can be decoded by the very same `Query` value.
 Here's what a JSON response for `userQuery` might look like: